BinaryResearch/centrifuge-toolkit/README.md

 # Centrifuge

-Centrifuge makes it easy to use statistical and machine learning techniques to analyze information in binary files.
+Centrifuge makes it easy to use visualization, statistics and machine learning to analyze information in binary files.

 <hr>